 Dogs can certainly overdose on Benadryl if they somehow take too much of it.

-If your dog does overdose on Benadryl, it can be very serious and you should get them professional help as quickly as possible.
+If your dog does overdose, it can be very serious and you should get them professional help as quickly as possible.

 Some of the symptoms to look out for that indicate an overdose of Benadryl include: